 The Kids Bike Exchange program has been running in Greater Sudbury since 2012.
 Bicycles used for the exchange are donated by members of the community.
 Volunteers conduct a safety inspection, make minor repairs, and equip them with a new bell and reflective tape.
 Bikes are then distributed on scheduled bike exchange dates to children and youth 18 years and younger.

-From 2012 to 2018, 559 bikes were refurbished and provided to the children and youth of Greater Sudbury.
+From 2012 to 2019, over 750 bikes were refurbished and provided to the children and youth of Greater Sudbury.

 How does the exchange work?